Is a Health Care Crisis on the Horizon?

 What can be done to overcome the potential primary care physician shortage in the U.S. and meet the needs of an increased patient population?

-Jeremy Howell is an adjunct professor in CTU's College of Health Sciences.
+Jeremy Howell is an adjunct professor in CTU's College of Healthcare.
 A career officer with the U.S. Navy, he is a Lieutenant the Navy's Medical Service Corps and is currently stationed at Naval Hospital Bremerton, Washington.
 He holds his Master's in Health Administration from the U.S. Army-Baylor University, and his undergraduate degree from Embry-Riddle Aeronautical University.
 Opinions expressed here within are solely those of the author and do not necessarily reflect the position of his employer(s).

 Image credit: Flickr/Raymond Larose